|Country:||United States of America (USA)|

 Mackinac hops are available to be purchased from multiple suppliers.
 We've conveniently linked to the most popular hop suppliers as well as Amazon.com.
 Every supplier may have different prices, harvest years and amounts available for purchase.

-Origin of Mackinac Hops
+Origin and Geneology of the Mackinac Hop

-Released from the GLH trials and breeding program in 2014.
+Mackinac was released from the GLH trials and breeding program in 2014.

 Flavor & Aroma Profile of Mackinac Hops